-Cost of Attendance
+Cost of Attendance (COA)

-COA.
 Also known as the cost of education or "budget."
-The total amount it should cost the student to go to school, including tuition and fees, housing and meals, allowances for books and supplies, transportation, and personal and incidental expenses.
+The total amount it should cost the student to go to school.
+This includes tuition and fees, housing and food, allowances for books and supplies, transportation, and personal and incidental expenses.
 Loan fees, if applicable, may also be included in the COA.